Hawert History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
-It is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The history of the name Hawert dates back to the ancient Anglo-Saxon culture of Britain.
+It is derived from a member of the family who worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."

 Early Origins of the Hawert family

 The surname Hawert was first found in Lancashire at Heywood, a town and chapelry, in the township of Heap, parish and union of Bury, hundred of Salford.
 "Heywood, in the Saxon, denotes the site of a wood in a field, or a wood surrounded by fields; a family of the same name resided here for many generations. " Heywood Hall was long the residence of the ancestors of the baronet's family.

-The Yorkshire Poll Tax Rolls of 1379 list Robertus Hayward; and Magota Hayward.
+The Yorkshire Poll Tax Rolls of 1379 list Robertus Hayward and Magota Hayward.

 Early History of the Hawert family

-Another 254 words (18 lines of text) covering the years 1497, 1580, 1570, 1641, 1497, 1580, 1570, 1641, 1630, 1702, 1693 and 1756 are included under the topic Early Hawert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawert research.
+Another 138 words (10 lines of text) covering the years 1497, 1580, 1570, 1641, 1564, 1627, 1497, 1580, 1570, 1641, 1630, 1702, 1693, 1756, 1746, 1809 and 1776 are included under the topic Early Hawert History in all our PDF Extended History products and printed products wherever possible.

 Hawert Spelling Variations